 Jackson County Man Charged With Methamphetamine Conspiracy

-A Murphysboro, IL, resident was indicted on July 9, 2013, in an indictment, charging conspiracy to manufacture methamphetamine, the United States Attorney for the Southern District of Illinois, Stephen R. Wigginton, announced today.
+A Jackson County, Illinois, man was indicted by a federal grand jury on May 9, 2013, for conspiracy to manufacture methamphetamine, the United States Attorney for the Southern District of Illinois, Stephen R. Wigginton, announced today.

 An indictment is a formal charge against a defendant.
 Under the law, a defendant is presumed to be innocent of a charge until proved guilty beyond a reasonable doubt to the satisfaction of a jury.

-The ongoing investigation is being conducted by the Jackson County Sheriff’s Office, Murphysboro Police Department, and Drug Enforcement Administration.
-The Carbondale Police Department also assisted in the investigation.
+The ongoing investigation is being conducted by the Jackson County Sheriff’s Office and Murphysboro Police Department.

 The case is being prosecuted by Assistant United States Attorney Amanda A. Robertson.